 It wasn't long ago that Uber switched to its all-or-nothing location policy.
-In newer versions of the Uber app, if you grant it permission to see your location through your iPhone, which allows the cab-hailing startup to track you whenever it wants.
+In newer versions of the Uber app, granting it permission to see your iPhone’s location allows the cab-hailing startup to track you whenever it wants.
 Other apps like Waze are guilty of the same thing, but in iOS 11, Apple will put a stop to all that.

 In the upcoming iPhone and iPad software, apps are forced to include a "While Using" option in their location tracking settings.
 Even for apps that don't provide the option, when the app isn't running, the app isn't tracking you.